-Disclose any other fact that affects, or could reasonably be expected to affect, the value, price or use of a strata lot or the development property.
+Disclose any other fact that affects, or could reasonably be expected to affect, the market price, value or use of a subdivision lot or the development property.

-NOTE: Material facts include material contracts entered into or proposed to be entered into by the developer, or a person associated with the developer, that impose obligations or restrictions on purchasers or the strata corporation, including contracts related to real estate securities, leasing of the strata lots or the supply of support services.
+NOTE: Material facts include material contracts entered into or proposed to be entered into by the developer, or a person associated with the developer, that impose obligations or restrictions on purchasers.
 Key terms of material contracts should be summarized in the disclosure statement with the contract attached as an Exhibit.
-Strata management contracts should be disclosed in section 3.10.